jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

   (a) the relevant amount calculated under clause 34 or clause 36, whichever is applicable; and (b) the relevant amount calculated under subclause (2).
-(2) The amounts to be calculated under this subclause are,— (a) for claimants who first commenced receiving earnings as a shareholder-employee in the tax year in which the incapacity commenced, the amount calculated using the following formula:The following table is small in size and contains a formula.abwhere—
+(2) The amounts to be calculated under this subclause are,— (a) for claimants who first commenced receiving earnings as a shareholder-employee in the tax year in which the incapacity commenced, the amount calculated using the following formula:a ÷ bwhere—
     (a) is the total of the claimant's earnings as an employee in the 52 weeks immediately before the incapacity commenced (b) is the number of full or part weeks during which the claimant earned those earnings as an employee:
-  (b) for claimants for whom the relevant year was the first year during which they received earnings as a shareholder-employee, the amount calculated using the following formula:where—
+  (b) for claimants for whom the relevant year was the first year during which they received earnings as a shareholder-employee, the amount calculated using the following formula:(a + b) ÷ cwhere—
     (a) is the claimant's total earnings as an employee in the 52 weeks immediately before his or her incapacity commenced (b) is the claimant's earnings as a shareholder-employee in the relevant year (c) is the combined number of full or part weeks during which the claimant earned those earnings as an employee and the number of weeks that the Corporation considers fairly and reasonably represents the number of weeks or part weeks during which the claimant earned those earnings as a shareholder-employee in the relevant year, up to a combined maximum of 52 weeks or the total number of weeks in the claimant's relevant year if the relevant year is more than 52 weeks:
-  (c) for all other claimants, the amount calculated using the following formula:where—
+  (c) for all other claimants, the amount calculated using the following formula:a ÷ c + b ÷ dwhere—
     (a) is the claimant's total earnings as an employee in the 52 weeks immediately before his or her incapacity commenced (b) is the claimant's earnings as a shareholder-employee in the relevant year (c) is 52 or such smaller number, if an adjustment is required under subclause (2A)